Chart Color Schemes

 Holsworthy shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The region's educational profile is notable with university qualification rates at 36.3% of residents aged 15+, exceeding the Australian average of 30.4% and NSW's rate of 32.2%.
-Bachelor degrees are most prevalent at 23.4%, followed by postgraduate qualifications (10.3%) and graduate diplomas (2.6%).
-Vocational credentials are also prominent, with 31.2% of residents aged 15+ holding such qualifications - advanced diplomas at 11.6% and certificates at 19.6%.
+The area's educational profile is notable regionally with university qualification rates at 36.3%, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
+Bachelor degrees are most common at 23.4%, followed by postgraduate qualifications (10.3%) and graduate diplomas (2.6%).
+Vocational credentials are also prevalent, with 31.2% of residents aged 15+ holding them - advanced diplomas at 11.6% and certificates at 19.6%.

-Educational participation is high, with 33.8% of residents currently enrolled in formal education.
-This includes 11.8% in primary, 8.9% in secondary, and 5.9% in tertiary education.
-The four schools in Holsworthy have a combined enrollment of 1,791 students, serving distinct age groups with three primary and one secondary school.
-The area has strong educational infrastructure, with 32.4 school places per 100 residents, demonstrating above-average socio-educational conditions (ICSEA: 1056).
+Educational participation is high, with 33.8% currently enrolled in formal education.
+This includes 11.8% in primary, 8.9% in secondary, and 5.9% pursuing tertiary education.

 Frequently Asked Questions - Education